 useTransform

-useTransform creates a Svelte Readable store derived from other values.
+useTransform creates a MotionValue derived from another motion value (or any Svelte readable).
 It supports two forms:

 • Mapping form: Map a numeric source across input/output ranges with options like clamp, ease, and mixer.